 So when you get that little question mark in a box, or that little blank rectangle, it means that a friend is using an emoji that's only available in a newer software version.

-Depending on what type of person you are, this can be either good news or bad news.
+Depending on what type of person you are, this can be either a good or bad thing.
 Updating your phone can be a super easy fix, but if you can't stand change, it might not be as great.
 And if you're having trouble downloading the new update because of storage issues, don't sweat it — here are some tips on how to quickly free up storage on your iPhone, and how to free up storage on your Android.

 In 2019, 230 new emojis (including new skin and gender variations) were given approval for release at various points throughout the year (depending on what device you're working with), according to Emojipedia.
 Per Emojipedia, the latest emojis include a wide range of soon-to-be favorites.
 In the animal category, new arrivals include a sloth, a skunk, an emotional support dog, an otter, and a flamingo.
 The 2019 update also represents the latest effort to be inclusive in the keyboard, offering up emoji people with various disabilities, and emojis that allow handholding between two different skin colors.
 These emojis should be available across all major phone types at various points throughout the year, Emojipedia reports.